 What is CDN?

 What does CDN stand for?
 CDN or Content Delivery Network can actually be called the basis of the Internet, and, as its name implies, it is responsible for delivering content within the network.
 Most people don’t even realize how often they use a CDN.
-Every day, reading the news on news portals, making online purchases, watching videos on YouTube and even hanging out on Instagram, Reddit or Facebook — you use CDN.
+Every day, reading the news on news portals, making online purchases, watching videos on YouTube, and even hanging out on Instagram, Reddit, or Facebook — you use CDN.
 Initially, most websites operate on a similar principle: the site code is hosted on the server (hosting), and visitors access this server to get the pages they need.

 This approach is not that bad until you do not have too many visitors at one time — for example, if you have up to 100 people on your site every second, then the average server will cope with this load, although the site load for each user can be seriously slowed down.
 If you give a good advertisement, and hundreds and thousands of people begin visiting your website, the server may fail and become unavailable for everyone.
-I think how you must have a brief of understanding of What is CDN or what is content delivery network?
+I think how you must have a brief understanding of What is CDN or what is a content delivery network?

 The server, no matter how good it is, has its limitations — the processor speed and its performance, the amount of RAM, the hard drives reading or writing speed, the network interfaces speed.
-And your site, in its turn, to give the visitor the necessary information, has to get the necessary data from the server: get the text of the article from the database, get images from the hard drives, stylesheets and site template, use a processor and RAM to insert the text of the article and images into the site template, then use the network interfaces to send the compiled information to the visitor.
+And your site, in its turn, to give the visitor the necessary information, has to get the necessary data from the server: get the text of the article from the database, get images from the hard drives, stylesheets, and site template, use a processor and RAM to insert the text of the article and images into the site template, then use the network interfaces to send the compiled information to the visitor.